robn/consul-infracoders-2018/Consul.md

 ^The KV store offers an atomic "check and set" operation.

 ^★ which means "set this key, but only if it hasn't changed since I last looked at it".

-^This gives you a way to solve the same concurrent increment problem we have in multithreaded programs, but for distributed systems.

 ^★ And lets you build higher-level synchronisation primitives like distributed locks, shared queues, that sort of thing.